 - Rollover Contributions.
-You may withdraw amounts attributable to Rollover Contributions while you are still employed upon any of the following events: - ➤ You are at least age 591⁄2 at the time of the distribution. - You have incurred a hardship, as described below.
+You may withdraw amounts attributable to Rollover Contributions while you are still employed upon any of the following events: - You are at least age 591⁄2 at the time of the distribution. - You have incurred a hardship, as described below.

 Hardship distribution.
-To receive a distribution on account of hardship, you must demonstrate one of the following hardship events.
+To receive a distribution on account of hardship, you must demonstrate that you have an immediate and heavy financial need.
+A hardship distribution is available only for: